 Holiday let tax allowances & expenses

-Budget 2024: From April 2025, the government will abolish the Furnished Holiday Lettings tax regime.
+As announced in the March 2024 Budget, the government will abolish the Furnished Holiday Lettings tax regime.
 Read our blog for the latest updates

 Capital allowances